finn-no/recsys_slates_dataset/README.md

 - [ ] Add easily useable functions that compute relevant metrics such as hitrate, log-likelihood, etc.
 - [ ] Distribute the data on other platforms such as Kaggle.
 - [ ] Add a short description of the data in the readme.md directly.
+- [ ] Add link to the paper `A new sequential dataset logging interactions, all viewed items and click responses/no-click for recommender systems research.

 As the current state is in an early stage, it makes sense to allow the above changes non-backward compatible.
 However, this should be completed within the next couple of months.